 TRIMBLE: Fourth planet of Vega located 3pm of the vast Two-Pitch Nebula.
 Trimble, by virtue of its stellar location, is a Xaphan world.
 It was initially populated by the Croatoans of Hoban in 000093EX who found it to be a bountiful and well-placed world.
 After the Xaphans came to power in the region, Trimble became, by default, a Xaphan world.
 In 000200AX, representatives from Trimble petitioned the League for admittance and was rejected due to its contentious position within Xaphan society and the inevitable wars that would come with it.

 Trimble enjoys a unique history of all Xaphan worlds.
 It has been both forefront in Xaphan culture and thinking, and forgotten in the cultural scheme of things.
 It has been subjugated by virtually all of the Xaphan Royal Great Houses at one time or another, only to have the people eventually rise up in revolt and cast them aside.
 It is also well-known for its rule under the terrible dictator Queen Ghome, a despot feared in Xaphan circles for her legendary cruelty.

 Waters from the Pool of Salonmea are highly prized for their arcane properties.

-Centenos Castle, the seat of power on Trimble, is located at the leading end of the Garden of Zama, a floating rock that orbits about a mile distant form the surface.
+Centenos Castle, the seat of power on Trimble, is located at the leading end of the Garden of Zama, a floating rock that orbits about a mile distant from the surface.